Protect your garden plants during harsh winter climates

 Winter comes with loads of threats from the weather, both within and outside of your house.
 Outside, you are probably looking at your garden and thinking just how much damage is going to happen to all those beautiful plants you have been growing.

-Gardening is akin to parenting and taking care of your garden plants has both the pleasures and the obligations that one associates with being a parent.
-Therefore, making sure your plants are safe for any weather condition should be a priority, and winter is the best time to secure your most sensitive and tender plants.
+Gardening is akin to parenting, and taking care of your garden plants has both the pleasures and the obligations that one associates with being a parent.
+Therefore, making sure your plants are safe from any weather conditions should be a priority, and winter is the best time to secure your most sensitive and tender plants.

 Here are some of the ways that you can ensure that your garden plants are safe from the harsh winter weather:

 Mulching is one of the best ways to protect your garden plants.
 The most commonly used mulching materials are straw, peat moss, sawdust, leaves, and wood chips.
 You're advised to remove the weeds before applying the mulch.

 According to experts, the mulch should be around 2-inch deep and kept about an inch or two away from your plant's main stem.
 It is also worth noting that some plants, such as cane berries and roses, require that the mulching material is mounted over the canes.
 After the winter season is over and your plants are out of the danger of frost, you can pull off the mulching materials.

 From time to time, check through the mulching material to ensure that moisture is getting to the soil beneath.
 That is especially crucial for the plants found under the house attics or under tall evergreens where there is a high chance of the plants drying out.
 It's worth noting that a combination of shallow temperatures and dry soil can cause severe freeze damage to garden shrubs and trees.

 One of the most natural solutions for protecting garden plants from harsh winter conditions is to remove the plants from the low temperatures.
 Namely, if you have any potted plants outdoors, bring them inside your house.
 You can also move them to a sunroom or the garage, as this will still raise the temperature by at least ten °F.